 Etudes (also called studies) are short classical pieces that focus on a particular aspect of technique, such as trills, arpeggios, or octaves.
 Choose etudes that are specifically written to improve speed.
 Another option is modern speed drills for piano.

 Dr. Cory Hall of YouTube fame shared an excellent article packed with tips on making your playing fluid.
-(He is also writing a book about rhythm and tempo, which sounds like it will be a great resource!)

 Make your technique practice fun with these scale and arpeggio exercises from Pianote.